Optimizing Trade Experience

 First-Time Trade Flow: Andy

-Andy is excited to place his first trade after a friend recommends investing in ADP.
+Andy is excited to place his first trade after a friend recommends investing in AAPL.
 He recently earned extra income selling vintage items on eBay and transferred those funds into his trading account.

 Before moving forward, Andy checks his account balance to confirm the funds are available.
 Although motivated, he feels a level of hesitation—he wants reassurance that he understands what he’s doing before committing his money.